Charity shop: Australia

-In Australia, major national opportunity shop chains include the St. Vincent de Paul Thrift Store (trading as Vinnies) which operate 627 shops across Australia, Anglicare Shops, that currently operate in 19 locations across Sydney and the Illawarra also various locations around Australia, the Salvation Army (trading as Salvos), the Red Cross, MS Research Australia, and the Brotherhood of St. Laurence.
+In Australia, major national opportunity shop chains include the St. Vincent de Paul Thrift Store (trading as Vinnies) which operate 650 shops across Australia, Anglicare Shops, that currently operate in 19 locations across Sydney and the Illawarra also various locations around Australia, the Salvation Army (trading as Salvos), the Red Cross, MS Research Australia, and the Brotherhood of St. Laurence.
 Many local charitable organisations, both religious and secular, run opportunity shops.
 Common among these are missions and animal shelters.

+The first World Op Shop Day is due to be held on 18 October 2025.

 Canada

-The Mennonite Central Committee operates 85 thrift stores in Canada and United States.
 Beginning in 1972, the first MCC Thrift Store opened in Altona, Manitoba.
+In 2025, the Mennonite Central Committee operates 85 thrift stores in Canada and United States.

+In 2025, the Salvation Army and Habitat for Humanity each have over 100 shops in the country.
+Mission Thrift has more than 50 thrift stores across Canada.

 Denmark

-Most of the charity shops in Denmark are operated by either The Danish Red Cross or by christian organizations.
+Most of the charity shops in Denmark are operated by either The Danish Red Cross or by Christian organizations.
 The Danish Red Cross has 250 shops in the country and 10,000 volunteers working in the shops.
-DanChurchAid has since 1972 operated charity shops, and currently operates 114 shops.
-The Blue Cross, founded as a christian organization, runs 55 charity shops in the country, and focuses mainly on helping alcoholics, addicts and other socially marginalized groups.
+DanChurchAid has operated charity shops since 1972, and currently operates 114 shops.
+In 2025, the Blue Cross, founded as a Christian organization, runs over 50 charity shops in the country.
+They focuses mainly on helping alcoholics, addicts and other socially marginalized groups.

-A study from 2019 shows that danes on average had spent 5.475 kr. on second-hand items the last 12 months, and that 77% of danes had either shopped or sold second-hand, although the study was not exclusive to charity shops.
+A study from 2019 shows that Danes on average had spent 5.475 kr. on second-hand items the last 12 months, and that 77% of Danes had either shopped or sold second-hand, although the study was not exclusive to charity shops.

+Ireland

+In 2025 there are 550 charity shops in Ireland.
+The majority of these are run by Saint Vincent de Paul (230 shops) and Vision Ireland (121 shops).
+Other charities include Oxfam (45 shops), Enable Ireland (30 shops) and the Irish Cancer Society (21 shops).

 New Zealand

-A large variety of opshops exist throughout New Zealand.
+A large variety of charity shops exist throughout New Zealand.
 Some are secular and some belong to religious organisations.
-Charities include St Vincent de Pauls (Vinnies), 60+ shops; The Salvation Army (Sallies), 112+ shops; The Red Cross, 53 shops; Opportunity for Animals, 2 shops; The SPCA, 24 shops; Orphan's Aid, 7 shops; and Hospice Shops, 125+ shops.
+Charities include Opportunity for Animals, 3 shops; and Orphan's Aid, 7 shops.

+In 2025 NZ charity shops include 125 Hospice shops, over 100 Salvation Army shops, 53 Red Cross shops, 23 for Habitat for Humanity and 22 for St John's Ambulance.
+At the same time, the SPCA has 90 shops in NZ and St Vincent de Paul (Vinnies) has over 60.

-The term 'opshop' is often used to mean any second-hand shop regardless of its charitable status.
+The term "op-shop" is often used to mean any second-hand shop regardless of its charitable status.